dnmfarrell/perltricks-static/content/article/magical-tied-scalars.md

 print "\n";
 ```

-The idea is the same, but the sums are different:
+The idea is the same, but the sums are different.
 If you've used a tied variable in an interesting way, let us know about it!